 Health and Wellness Initiative

-Shyretta Hudnall – Block Captains Project Manager, email@example.com
+Shyretta Hudnall – Block Captains Project Director shudnall@FSUCommunities.org

 Ty Crawford – Centers Project Manager, tcrawford@FSUCommunities.org

-be well works to provide measurable and visible improvements in the health and wellness of residents and business in six key Denver and Aurora Colorado neighborhoods.
-These neighborhood make up the be well Zone.
+be well works to provide measurable and visible improvements in the health and wellness of the residents and businesses in six key Denver and Aurora Colorado neighborhoods.
+These neighborhoods make up the be well Zone.

-be well is guided by the 9-member be well Healthy Neighborhoods Council, which is the resident group that forms the guiding voice of the be well Health and Wellness Initiative.
-Representatives are identified by their respective neighborhood organizations and/or are elected to serve by current Council members.
+be well is guided by the be well Community Collaborative, which is a multisector partnership driven by residents that forms the guiding voice of the be well Health and Wellness Initiative.
 The group talks with people in their neighborhoods, sets annual goals, identifies potential barriers and monitors the use of be well funds.
+Key individuals leading this project are experts in engaging people that have been overlooked and most impacted by disparities.

 Key Priorities of the be well Health and Wellness Initiative.